MEd in Instructional Leadership

 • Letters of Recommendation

-• Elementary Education, Secondary Education, and Educational Studies: Three letters addressing the applicant’s academic qualifications, teaching experience, and ability to carry on advanced degree studies.
+• Educational Studies: Three letters addressing the applicant’s academic qualifications, teaching experience, and ability to carry on advanced degree studies.
 Letters should be from current or former professors or supervisors.

 • Policy Studies: Three letters of recommendation attesting to the applicant’s capacity for graduate-level studies.
 Letters may be from current or former professors or supervisors.